olaolaoo/Data-Engineer-Zoomcamp/notes/01_Introduction.md

     --table_name=yellow_taxi_data \
     --url="https://d37ci6vzurychx.cloudfront.net/trip-data/yellow_tripdata_2021-01.parquet"
 ```
-Back in pgAdmin, refresh the Tables and check that `yellow_taxi_trips` was created.
+Back in pgAdmin, refresh the Tables and check that `yellow_taxi_data` was created.
 You can also run a SQL query to check the contents:

 ```sql
 SELECT